zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 # Use in-database algorithms and models

 ## Introduction
-This lab highlights a few of the machine learning algorithms and features available in OML4Py: Generalized Linear Models, K-Means Clustering, partitioned models, and model explainability.
+This lab highlights a few of the machine learning algorithms and features available in OML4Py: Generalized Linear Models (GLM), K-Means Clustering, partitioned models, and model explainability.

 Estimated Lab Time: 15 minutes